 Survey Camp

-Survey camps in the Surveying and Geospatial Engineering program at UNSW are intensive field-based training experiences designed to give students practical exposure to modern surveying, positioning, and geospatial technologies in real-world environments.
-These camps form a core component of the degree, bridging classroom theory with professional field practice.
+Survey camps in the Surveying and Geospatial Engineering program at UNSW are intensive field-based learning experiences that give students practical exposure to modern surveying, positioning and geospatial technologies in real-world environments.
+They form an important component of the program by connecting classroom theory with professional field practice.

-During survey camps, students work in teams to complete a range of surveying and spatial data collection tasks using industry-standard equipment and workflows.
-Activities typically include:
+During survey camp, students work in teams to plan and complete a range of surveying and spatial data collection projects.
+They use industry-standard instruments, software and workflows to establish survey control, collect field observations, assess data quality and produce professional survey outputs.

 • Total station traversing and control surveys